Creating your personal website using Quarto

 +C

-You will need to supply the path to your website directory when previewing from a different location.
-For example, if my Quarto website directory is at User/samanthacsik/git/mysite
+You can also preview your website from different locations using file paths.
+You’ll need to supply the path to your website directory when previewing from a different location.
+For example, if my Quarto website directory is at Users/samanthacsik/git/mysite

-, but I am one directory above in User/samanthacsik/git
+, but I am one directory above in Users/samanthacsik/git

 , I can run quarto preview mysite